Christmas for families at Mottisfont

 Keeping you safe inside the house

-To make sure everyone can maintain social distancing, we have set up a new exit route through the Morning Room, via an exterior stairway.
-Please speak to our house team if this is not accessible for you – we will arrange an alternative safe exit.
+Please speak to our house team if this is not accessible for you – we will arrange an alternative safe exit. we have set up a new exit route through the Morning Room, via an exterior stairway.

 In line with government guidance visitors to our house are required to wear a face covering.
 Please bring one along with you.

 Opening times and booking

 - Christmas at Mottisfont with Percy the Park Keeper's winter wander runs from Saturday 4 December - 3 January (government guidelines permitting), excluding 24 and 25 December when the whole property is closed.
 The grounds (including the trail), shop and cafés open at 10am; the house opens at 11am.
 We close at 4pm - last entry into the property and house is at 3.30pm.

 - Normal property admission price only (free for National Trust members, Art Fund members and under 5s), plus £2 per trail pack.
 If you’re visiting with a carer or essential companion, they visit for free.